View Document Text

 Integrity Wealth LLC (“Integrity Wealth” or the “Advisor”) is a registered investment advisor with the U.S. Securities

-of the State of Oregon.
-Integrity Wealth was founded in July 2018 and became a registered investment advisor in
+laws of the State of Oregon.
+Integrity Wealth was founded in July 2018 and became a registered investment

-May 2024.
-The Principal Officers of Integrity Wealth are Scott E. Sanders, CFP® (Co-Founder & Senior Wealth
+advisor in May 2024.
+The Principal Officers of Integrity Wealth are Scott E. Sanders, CFP® (Co-Founder & Senior

-Advisor and Chief Compliance Officer) and Jesse Coffee, CFP® (Co-Founder & Senior Wealth Advisor).
-The Advisor
+Wealth Advisor and Chief Compliance Officer) and Jesse Coffee, CFP® (Co-Founder & Senior Wealth Advisor).

-also conducts business under two practice names (“doing business as” or “dba” names), including Integrity Financial
+The Advisor also conducts business under a practice name (“doing business as” or “dba” name), Retirement

 This Disclosure Brochure provides information regarding the qualifications, business practices, and the advisory